mathiasfls/stabile/README.md

 Sarah Cohen / sarah.cohen@nytimes.com / @sarahcnyt

 NOTE: When you try to download the documents linked here, choose the "Raw" format.
 That will work on pdfs, spreadsheets and other proprietary formats.
+## Dec.
+3: Cleaning data with OpenRefine
+The materials are under the "[cleanup](https://github.com/sarahcnyt/stabile/tree/master/cleanup)" folder above.
+This returns to one of the earliest sessions we had this semester: tidy data.
+Most data you get isn't tidy.
+OpenRefine can help.

+If you get good at it, you can use it to do some of the scraping that we couldn't do with the simple Chrome tool.

 ## Nov.
 19: Scraping and PDFs
 * A [PDF handout](https://github.com/sarahcnyt/stabile/tree/master/pdf) under "PDF" folder.
 That folder also contains a couple of good examples of pdfs that have to be converted to Excel for practice.